The Labradoodle is one of the most in-demand of the crossbreeds and known for being one of the original designer dogs.

 Generational breeding terms are often used by breeders.
 Here are some of you will likely encounter when researching Labradoodles:

-- F1 is a first generation Labradoodle, which are 50 percent Labrador and 50 percent Poodle, are bred from purebred Labrador Retrievers and Poodles.
+- F1 is a first generation Labradoodle, which are 50% Labrador and 50% Poodle, are bred from purebred Labrador Retrievers and Poodles.

 - F2 Labradoodle puppies have parents that are both F1.
 Puppies from the same litter may not all have similar characteristics.

-We go more in-depth on the Multi-Generational doodle and explain the advantages of them in this article.
-It will also help describe any differences between the generations.
+We go more in-depth on the Multi-Generational Doodle, describe the differences between the generations, and explain the advantages of them in this article.

 Different Poodle Sizes Used In The Breeding Process